-ESTIV Congress 2026 > Programme > Connecting Early-Career Researchers: ASPIS Academy, PARC Junior Community, and VICT3R ESR network
+ESTIV Congress 2026 > Programme > Connecting early-career researchers: ASPIS Academy, PARC Junior Community, and VICT3R ESR network

-Connecting Early-Career Researchers: ASPIS Academy, PARC Junior Community, and VICT3R ESR network
+Connecting early-career researchers: ASPIS Academy, PARC Junior Community, and VICT3R ESR network

 Chairs: Rita Ortega-Vallbona & Luiz Ladeira

 Early-career researchers (ECRs) are at the forefront of innovation in toxicology and next-generation risk assessment.
-Within major European initiatives such as the ASPIS cluster (comprising the ONTOX, Risk-Hunt3r, and PrecisionTox projects), the European Partnership for the Assessment of Risks from Chemicals (PARC), and the consortium for Developing and implementing VIrtual Control groups To reducE animal use in toxicology Research (VICT3R), ECRs have established dedicated communities including the ASPIS Academy, PARC Junior Community and VICT3R ESR network.
+Within major European initiatives such as the ASPIS cluster (comprising the ONTOX, Risk-Hunt3r, and PrecisionTox projects), the European Partnership for the Assessment of Risks from Chemicals (PARC), and the consortium for Developing and implementing Virtual Control groups To reduce animal use in toxicology Research (VICT3R), ECRs have established dedicated communities including the ASPIS Academy, PARC Junior Community and VICT3R ESR network.

 This interactive lunch session brings together these communities to foster exchange, networking, and collaboration among young scientists.
 Representatives from each network will provide short introductory presentations highlighting their missions, ongoing activities, and opportunities for engagement across academia, industry, and regulatory science.